Restaurant & Café Gouverneur de Rouville, the first on my list of eight restaurants we visited!

 The main dishes:

-Cheryl’s father did ask her if she was going to try Kabritu Stubi, as that was one of the dishes he liked a lot, but that was on my list… I told her she could have a bite. 🙂 Here it is, a big well-filled plate with Keshi Yena…. as a side there was vegetables, deliciously dried fried funchi.
+Cheryl’s father did ask her if she was going to try Kabritu Stubi, as that was one of the dishes he liked a lot, but that was on my list… I told her she could have a bite. 🙂 Here it is, a big well-filled plate with Keshi Yena…. as a side there were vegetables, deliciously dried fried funchi.
 “It looked like a well-stocked chicken pie to me, nice I thought.
 I started, but I did not even finish half 🙈.”
 Cheryl decided to bring the leftovers with her to the hotel, saying she might want to eat it a little later in the evening or the next morning for breakfast.
 “Finished all the funchi off my plate, it was deliciously dry and crispy, hadn’t tasted it anywhere else before.”

 Kabritu is Papiamento for Goat 🐐.
 So this is literally curry goats, which is a dish not unfamiliar to me, and maybe not even to you.
-Still it didn’t taste the same as our Surinamese Curry Goat.
+Still, it didn’t taste the same as our Surinamese Curry Goat.
 I think ours has more spices and lots more hot peppers in it.
 But this version has a good taste, deliciously soft.
 Yum 👅.

 After spending a lot of time chatting, we eventually decided to walk back to the hotel, which was just across from the restaurant.
 We enjoyed a glass of wine 🍷… before heading back to our rooms to get ready for the next day.
 Presentation day!